Pvanduyse/open5e/source/combat/damage-and-healing.rst

 ~~~~~~~~~~~~~~~~~~

 Most GMs have a monster die the instant it drops to 0 hit points, rather
-than having it fall unconscious and make death saving throws.
+than having it fall :ref:`srd:unconscious` and make death saving throws.
 Mighty villains and special nonplayer characters
-are common exceptions; the GM might have them fall unconscious and
+are common exceptions; the GM might have them fall :ref:`srd:unconscious` and
 follow the same rules as player characters.

 Knocking a Creature Out